 The bass dips below 35 Hz so do not expect these to do much sub-bass or at least without a DSP or equalization boost in the bass.
 The bass is not the fastest and does have a slight overhang.
 Barely noticeable though but does sound decent in general.

 If you boost the bass it becomes very fat and deep but the bass impact will not increase much. the large driver can respond very well to being pushed harder than stock.
-It seems to handle most any bass boost I throw at it.
+It seems to handle almost any bass boost I throw at it.

 The 1More Dual Driver ANC Pro midrange is again on the neutral side except for a small peak at around 3k.
 It is fairly smooth with nothing being too harsh or loud.
 It is a medium quantity output midrange pushed back perhaps a decibel or two.